-If the spa is well-insulated, then it can retain the heat for a longer time, and you do not have to keep the electric connection switched on at all times.
+If the spa is well-insulated, it can retain the heat for a longer time, and you do not have to keep the electric connection switched on at all times.
 Now, this has no relation to the spa’s heating power, and here, you need to pay attention to the cabinets, base structure, shell and pipework.

-Additionally, the cabinet in the hot tubs needs to be well insulated and should be ideally made of foam, which is paired with a reflective cover on top.
+Additionally, the cabinet in the hot tubs needs to be well insulated and should be ideally made of foam, paired with a reflective cover on top.
 This cover will help keep the heat inside, thereby reducing energy costs.

 Check the positioning of hot tub sprays and see if they massage the areas you need to take care of.
 If there are only 2 or 3 jets, but they are located in the right areas, they should work out well.
-Also, see how the seating arrangement is placed so that everybody in your group can treat their pressure points.
+Also, see how the seating arrangement is placed so everybody in your group can treat their pressure points.